 Those of you who already have some experience of web design may have your favourite texts but for those who are absolute beginners, we recommend one of the following 2 books as a primer:

-- Head First HTML with CSS & XHTML
+- Head First HTML and CSS (2nd edition)

 There are many books on web design written for beginners but this is one of our favourites.
-Head First HTML with CSS & XHTML by Elizabeth and Eric Freeman is an excellent book that provides a comfortable introduction to the complex topic of web design.
+Head First HTML and CSS by Elizabeth and Eric Freeman is an excellent book that provides a comfortable introduction to the complex topic of web design.
 It assumes nothing but manages to cover a great deal of ground.
 The Head First series of books are not conventional text books — they are illustrated, annotated and full of pull quotes and break-out boxes.
 However, it is an incredibly effective way of learning and each section includes question and answer summaries to keep you on track.
 This book is an alternative to the one above and may appeal to those who prefer a more gentle introduction.

 Isn't Web Design changing all the time?